HongjianLi/igrow/README.md

 * Windows 7 SP1 x64 and Windows SDK 7.1
 * Windows 7 SP1 x64 and Visual Studio 2010 SP1
 * Windows 7 SP1 x64 and Intel C++ Compiler 12.1.2
-* Windows 8 Developer Preview x64 and Visual Studio 11 Express
+* Windows 8 Consumer Preview x64 and Visual Studio 11 Ultimate Beta

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
-Boost 1.48.0 is tested.
-The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem`, and `Program Options`.
+Boost 1.48.0 and 1.49.0 are tested.
+The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem` and `Program Options`.
 Two unofficial and header-only libraries, Boost.Process and Boost.Atomic, are also required by igrow.
 The file `boost.process.tar.bz2` and `boost.atomic.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux